In This Article

 Is Your Parent an Alcoholic?
 Signs to Look For

-Alcohol abuse affects more than just the person who is drinking, which is why alcoholism is often classified as a family disease.
-Alcohol addiction usually affects the entire family unit, and it is particularly hard on children of alcoholics.
+Alcohol abuse affects not just the person who is drinking, but also the other family members.
+This is why alcoholism is often classified as a family disease.
+Alcohol addiction and substance abuse usually affect the entire family unit, and it is particularly hard on children of alcoholics.

 As a child of someone who struggles with alcohol addiction, it can be difficult to identify the signs of the disease, regardless of age.
 This is because alcoholism is thought of as a progressive disease, typically beginning with milder symptoms before becoming more severe.

 In the early stages, distinguishing the signs of alcohol addiction from moderate use can be difficult.
 Sometimes the signs are only apparent as the disease worsens and begins to affect multiple areas of family life.

 Some of the earliest signs of alcoholism to look out for include:

 - Blackouts caused by drinking

 - Creating excuses for drinking

 - Drinking in place of other activities that used to be commonplace

 - Drinking alone or drinking secretly in an effort to hide it